Watchdog: Legislature may weaken campaign finance reform law

 But based on discussions with lawmakers and staff, Reinvent Albany believes the proposal set to now come out of the Legislature mirrors Dinowitz's.

-Also being considered, according to both Reinvent Albany three legislative sources, is a change that would raise the number of in-district donors and total donation amounts needed to qualify for matching funds.
+Also being considered, according to both Reinvent Albany and the three legislative sources, is a change that would raise the number of in-district donors and total donation amounts needed to qualify for matching funds.

 The shift could make it more difficult for incumbents' opponents to qualify for the public matching funds.